- Visitors & Friends

 This page contains some additional funding sources beyond any scholarships and loans that you may be eligible for.

 Charities and the Voluntary Sector

 Many hundreds of charities make awards to current and prospective graduate students.
-However, they can be hard to find and require a quite specific and specialized approach.
+However, they can be hard to find and may require a specific and specialized approach.

-Oxford has subscribed to the Alternative Guide to Postgraduate Funding 2012-13, which all applicants and current students can request (see section on the right-hand side of this page.)
-This award-winning guide was written by two UK based PhD students who between them have won over £45,000 from 52 different charity awards.
-It will show you where to find charities, how to approach them, and how to complete strong applications in the correct manner.
-It contains model personal and financial statements, and over 100 links to voluntary sector funding sources.
-The Alternative Guide is independently published by GradFunding.
+Oxford has subscribed to the Alternative Guide to Postgraduate Funding, which applicants and current students can request free of charge (see section on the right-hand side of this page.)
+This award-winning guide was written by two UK-based PhD students who, between them, won over £45,000 from 52 different charity awards.
+It will show you where to find charities, how to approach them and how to write strong applications.
+It contains model personal and financial statements and links to funding sources in the voluntary sector.
+The Alternative Guide is published independently by GradFunding.

 US Department of Veterans Affairs Funding

 The University of Oxford is able to process applications for US Department of Veterans Affairs funding.
 Please note that distance learning and unmatriculated courses are not eligible for VA funding.
 Applications are processed by the same team at Oxford who deal with US Federal Loans.
 Once you have made your application to the US Department of Veterans Affairs, please contact the US Loans Team to have your enrolment confirmed and certified.
 For further information please visit the US Department of Veterans Affairs website.

 Any employment during study must adhere to the University's Paid Work Guidelines.
 Study at Oxford is very demanding.
 Within these Guidelines, the following may be possible:

 - Teaching opportunities - departments and colleges are sometimes able to offer teaching work.
 Some departments have graduate teaching schemes in place - please contact the department or faculty direct for more information.

 - Demonstratorships - in the experimental sciences, Demonstrators are sometimes required for practical classes.